carreuky/Quiz-Board/README.md

 * CSS - to style the User Interface
 * JavaScript - make the page dynamic and lively
 # Contribution
-Open to contribution to make my web page more interactive to user.
+OPen to contribution to make my web page more interactive to user.
 A simpler way to make my Java Script more easy to excute is appreciated.
 ****
 # LICENSE
 * Application free of charge.